ephs/core-ng/README.md

 to get a dev enviornment up and running.

 You can build an Angular app using the `ng build --prod` command.
-I'll hopefully have some .zip releases of this soon.
+There are some .zip's in the releases tab.

 ## Credit
 ---